rdinch/MathResourceStudio-Help/docs/tutorials/delete,-cut,-copy,-paste-or-move-sections-and-elements.md

 - Move Up or Move Down - These commands move the active element above or below the next closest element just above or just below it.
 This is a very easy way to re-position an exercise set or design element within a document.

+!!! note
-NOTE: If using this command is used with elements in a Two Columns Manual section, the elements cannot move between columns, but only up and down with the column they have been placed.
+    If using this command is used with elements in a Two Columns Manual section, the elements cannot move between columns, but only up and down with the column they have been placed.
 Use cut and paste to move an element between the two manual columns.

+!!! tip
-TIP: Undo (Ctrl + z) and Redo (Ctrl + y) are available on the Quick Access Toolbar.
+    Undo (Ctrl + z) and Redo (Ctrl + y) are available on the Quick Access Toolbar.
 If you delete or move an item in error, you can undo or redo an action.

 Cut, Copy, or Delete a section